 A sonnet is an unrelenting beat,

-The blood's intrinsic pulse of weak and strong,
+The blood's intrinsic pulse of weak and

 That runs full-tilt for five iambic feet

-In three times four plus two, a discipline of song.
+In three times four plus two, a

 A sonnet is a message of the heart,

-Of Wordsworth's wonder, Milton's heavy hand,
+Of Wordsworth's wonder, Milton 's heavy hand,

-Of Keats's classic skill, of Shelley's art.
+Of Keats's classic skill, of Shelley's

-Of Browning's love songs from a foreign land.
+Of Browning's love songs from a foreign

 While others seek the chessboard on a day,